Introduction

 Proxy Server Setup

 One of the important aspects of EHBP is that the proxy requires no special cryptographic libraries or dependencies.
 Since the proxy doesn’t participate in encryption or decryption, it only needs basic HTTP handling capabilities available in any web framework.
 Your proxy’s job is simple: preserve the EHBP protocol headers that coordinate encryption between client and enclave, add your authentication credentials, and forward the encrypted payload.
-While we provide example implementations in Go and Node.js below, the proxy pattern works with any language that can handle HTTP requests.
-The example repository provides a complete reference implementation that you can adapt to Python, Rust, or any other language.Required Headers to Preserve
+While we provide an example implementation in Go below, the proxy pattern works with any language that can handle HTTP requests.
+The example repository provides a complete reference implementation with a Go proxy and a TypeScript client that you can adapt to Python, Node.js, Rust, or any other language.Required Headers to Preserve

-Understanding the body framing format isn’t necessary for proxy implementation, but it helps explain why these headers are critical—they contain the ephemeral keys needed to decrypt each chunk of the encrypted stream.
+Understanding the body framing format isn’t necessary for proxy implementation, but it helps explain why these headers are critical—they contain the cryptographic material needed for key derivation and decryption.

 CORS Configuration